 Note that in some circumstances the test provider will allow you to re-take the test.
 The circumstances in which this is permitted are limited to ill-health and IT failure.
 It has been reported that some immoral students unplug their internet if they feel a test is going particularly badly, claim their connection was lost and ask to re-sit it.
 Test providers are devising ever more sophisticated ways to verify the validity of claims such as computer failure.
 If your connection goes down, most test publishers now can see where you got to and just ask you to carry on from that point.

-Concentration and stamina are as important in timed psychometric aptitude tests as a natural intelligence.
+Concentration and stamina are as important in timed psychometric aptitude tests as natural intelligence.
 If your concentration wanes during your test, you will waste valuable time.
+Ensure you slept well and are ready to focus and your mind stimulated for a sustained period of time.
 You must treat the psychometric test like a sprint; you should be mentally exhausted at the end of it from concentration.
-If you have to take several tests over the course of the day at an assessment centre, try to rest between tests and treat the day more as a marathon comprising several short sprints.
+This sprint mentality is good for online tests you can complete at home, but if you have to take several tests over the course of the day at an assessment centre, it will not be as effective.
+Try to rest between tests and treat the day more as a marathon comprising of several short sprints.
 Psychometric tests are a competition and you should treat them as such.

-Some time after your test (normally a couple of weeks) most assessors will provide feedback on your performance.
+You should recieve an email after you've taken your tests to notify you if you have moved onto the next stage.
+This email could be sent within an hour of completion or could be as late as a week or two.
+Be patient and dont worry too much as there is nothing else you can now do.
+The email may have individual feedback or may not.
 This information is extremely valuable if you are to learn from mistakes and know what questions to concentrate on next time.
 Assessors following British Psychological Society good practice are obliged to provide you with individual feedback so don't be afraid to ask.

 Sometimes you will get started on a question not knowing how long it might take you.
 Doing lots of practice should help you to judge if a question is going to be particularly labour-intensive, but if you find yourself over a minute into one question and are still not confident you are going about the question in the right way, leave it and move on.
 Usually all aptitude test questions are weighted evenly (they will tell you if this is not the case) so your valuable time will probably be better spent on a different question.